jonathanlsimmons/incident-response-playbook/Incident Response Playbooks f63d3f7e6e5a4cd7bead0d58ffc90f6e.md

 **Initial Response Actions**

 - Verify the authenticity of the alert or report.
-- Immediately identify and Revoke Sessions/Access for any affected users
+- Immediately identify and Revoke Sessions/Access for any affected users.
-- Identify the attacker and determine if they are attacking or involved with anything else
+- Identify the attacker and determine if they are attacking or involved with anything else.
 - Observe the target accounts which had their passwords reset.
     - Have any of them immediately logged in or done anything else?
 - Assess the potential impact of the incident.